myanees284/socckerHelm/README.md

-# socckerHelm -- This project is similar KuberHelms project where the deployment is done using HELM charts, the Kubernetes package manager.
+# socckerHelm -- This project is similar KuberHelms project where the deployment is done using <a href="https://helm.sh">HELM charts</a>, the Kubernetes package manager.

 Sample Application downloaded and made changes to fit my need  - Node JS app connected to AWS MySQL DB, where soccer player names are added and removed. https://dev.to/achowba/build-a-simple-app-using-node-js-and-mysql-19me